eml-eda/efcl-school-t3/README.md

 ## Hands-on #5

 You will run Hands-on #5 locally, using the BioGAP for data acquisition, a terminal to run the acquisition script, and another terminal to compute and display the predicted gestures.
-The resources required for this session are already available for you in `/scratch/$USER` of your `tardis` machines.
+The resources required for this session are already available for you in `/scratch/$USER` of your `tardis` machines, copied by you in Hands-on #4.

 ```
 cd /scratch/$USER/